LogoMist

 Structs

-Structs in Mist follow the same structural logic as Rust, but apply the language-wide type name declaration style and allow for comma-separated field grouping.
+Structs in Mist follow the same structural logic as Rust, with fields using the language-wide name Type convention and comma-separated grouping.

 Basic Syntax

 A struct is defined by its name followed by a block of fields.
-Each field follows the Mist convention of placing the type before the identifier, separated by commas.
+Each field places the identifier before the type.

 }